maciejczyzewski/libchaos/README.md

 __Hash function__ - any function that can be used to map digital data of arbitrary size to digital data of fixed size, with slight differences in input data producing very big differences in output data.

-_Used in: Database, Filters, Hash tables, Unique identifiers, Passwords, Diff utility, and File system_
+_Used in: Database, Filters, Hash tables, Unique identifiers, Passwords, Diff utilities, and File system_

-__Message authentication code (often MAC)__ - a short piece of information used to authenticate a message and to provide integrity and authenticity assurances on the message.

 __Avalanche__ - a measure of how the output bits change based on each input bit.
 Ideally each input bit will affect each output bit with 1/2 probability.

-Realistically, many hash functions do not achieve perfect avalanche and are still useable for many sets of keys.
+_Realistically, many hash functions do not achieve perfect avalanche and are still useable for many sets of keys._

 ### Ciphers

 __Cipher__ - an algorithm for performing encryption or decryption—a series of well-defined steps that can be followed as a procedure.

+_There are 2 types of key algorithms: Symmetric and Asymmetric_

 __Block cipher__ - a deterministic algorithm operating on fixed-length groups of bits, called blocks, with an unvarying transformation that is specified by a symmetric key.

+_It can also be continuous stream of symbols. (stream ciphers)_

 ## List of hash functions